4 Essential Strategies to Avoid Burnout: A Guide for High Achievers

 And if you’re a people pleaser, know you are more prone to burnout as you tend to put your own needs last.
 Remember your oxygen mask, and put it on!

-My go-to is mindfulness meditation and yoga.
-For some of my friends it is a run, or a workout.
-For others it is speaking with a friend, or talk therapy.
-What helps you de-stress; aside from Netflix and scrolling social media.
-These tech aided activities may be helpful to numb out and escape (and that’s absolutely fine) however they are not sufficient for self-care.
-I would recommend complementing screen time with some activities that are nurturing for your nervous system and support you to process thoughts and emotions (so you’re not awake at 2am when they come up for review).
+Note - while Netflix and scrolling social media may be helpful to numb out and escape (and that’s absolutely fine) this isn’t sufficient for self-care.
+I would recommend complementing screen time with some activities that are nurturing for your nervous system (see above ideas) and support you to process thoughts and emotions (so you’re not awake at 2am when they come up for review).

 Nurturing activities provide the opportunity to balance your nervous system; and physically and emotionally recover and reboot.
 The signs of burnout that let you know you need more stress management strategies in your toolkit are: heightened anxiety, difficulty managing emotions, feeling overwhelmed, exhausted and fatigued.